pb1999/Portfolio_Optimization/README.md

 ```

-#### For the training of the model, I will be using the Adam algorithm as an optimizer with a learning rate of .001 and a decay of 1e-6.
-Also, when fitting the data, I will use 100 epochs along with a batch size of 30.
-Finally, once training is complete and we have predicted the values of the test set, we must rescale the predictions by multiplying the standard deviation and adding the mean of the train set.
+#### Moreover, I will be using the Adam algorithm as an optimizer with a learning rate of .001 and a decay of 1e-6.
+Once training is complete and we have predicted the values of the test set, we must rescale the predictions by multiplying the standard deviation and adding the mean of the train set.
 We do this because we want to establish a trading strategy that picks stocks based on higher performance; so, if we do not rescale the features, we will be unable to distinguish which stocks were performing better since each stock has different means and standard deviations.

 ```python
 def predictions(self, model, epochs, X_train, y_train, X_test, y_test):